The climate crisis affects every corner of our planet – from the poles to the tropics, and from the mountains to the oceans.

 We're at the heart of the global movement for a net-zero, climate-resilient future.
 A future where the greenhouse gas levels in our atmosphere are stabilized and where we take active steps to help people and nature adapt to the impacts of the climate crisis.
 A huge global effort is required to meet the challenge but we remain positive.

 We’re pushing governments to set ambitious policies that favour climate-resilient, net-zero development, energy efficiency, and clean renewable energy for all – and holding them to account.

 We’re supporting businesses to cut their carbon emissions on a scale never seen before, and helping to reduce their impact in areas like agriculture, forests and water.
 We are also working with finance institutions to get money out of fossil fuels and into climate solutions such as renewable energy technology and forest restoration.

 We’re helping people and nature, from the Arctic to Antarctica, adapt to the changes caused by climate change that are no longer avoidable.

 From local government, universities and civil society organizations to indigenous peoples and faith communities, we’re building alliances for a net-zero future.

-Our experts from around the world work together to tackle the global climate crisis.
-Leading the team – called the WWF Climate & Energy Practice – is Manuel Pulgar Vidal, who has 30 years’ experience in environmental law and policy, serving as Minister of Environment of Peru (2011 to 2016) and President of the UNFCCC’s COP20.
+With teams in over 80 countries, our experts work together to tackle the global climate crisis.
+Leading the team – called the WWF Climate & Energy Practice – is Manuel Pulgar-Vidal, who has 30 years’ experience in environmental law and policy, serving as Minister of Environment of Peru (2011 to 2016) and President of the UNFCCC’s COP20.

 By 2030, an equitable and just transition is underway that limits warming to 1.5°C, protects people and nature, and builds a climate-resilient future.